corticometrics/fs-docker/readme.md

 # fs-docker

-Dockerfiles for compiling and running FreeSurfer
+Dockerfiles to support a FreeSurfer development workflow (compiling and running FreeSurfer)

 ## The `fs-dev-xenial-build` container
 -----------------------------------------------------------------------